 The Lie algebra $\tilde{\fs}$ is stable under the involution $*$.
 On this complex Lie algebra $\tilde{\fs}$ and its subalgebra $\fs$, the negative of the involution $*$ defines an antiholomorphic involution

-The fixed-points sub algebra $\fs^{*}(\R):=\{d\in \fs|d^*=-d\}$ is a real form of $\fs$ different then the real form $\fs(\R)$ introduced in Subsection \ref{CmpRF}.
+The fixed-point subalgebra $\fs^{*}(\R):=\{d\in \fs|d^*=-d\}$ is a real form of $\fs$ different from the real form $\fs(\R)$ introduced in Subsection \ref{CmpRF}.
 We will show that these two real forms are isomorphic, see details in appendix \ref{s2.5} and appendix \ref{a823}.

 Among these two real forms, the main one that we use in this paper is $\fs^*(\R)$.